Benzoctamine: Common side effects

+Common side effects include drowsiness (incidence of 9%), gastro-intestinal upset, dry mouth, headache, and dizziness (incidence of 1-2% each).

 Serotonin turnover

-Studies have shown that benzoctamine decreases the rate of turnover of serotonin.
+Studies have shown that benzoctamine increases level of serotonin.
 Scientists confirmed these results and proposed that the method of action was inhibition of serotonin uptake since the drug also blocked the serotonin depleting action of extra-neuronal monoamine transporters (EMT).
 This would lead to increased stimulation of serotonin receptors through a negative feed back mechanism, eventually decreasing serotonin out put.
-However, the study points out that other studies have shown that drugs combined with EMT cause a lowering of body temperature that in fact results in a decrease in 5HT turnover.
+However, the study points out that other studies have shown that drugs combined with EMT cause a lowering of body temperature that in fact results in a decrease in serotonin turnover.
 This means that body temperature effects cannot be ruled out.